Odd edge-colorings of subdivisions of odd graphs

 Note that the first part of Proposition~\ref{4-edge-colorability} supports Conjecture~\ref{conj:finiteness}.
-For our intended characterization of the members of the class $\mathcal{S}$ in terms of their odd chromatic index, let us denote by $\mathcal{S}_i$ $(i=1,2,3,4)$ the subclass consisting of those $G\in\mathcal{S}$ having $\chi'_o(G)=i$.
-Clearly, $\mathcal{S}_1$ comprises the class of odd graphs $\mathcal{O}$.
-At the other end of the spectrum, the second part of Proposition~\ref{4-edge-colorability} gives a pair of necessary conditions for membership into $\mathcal{S}_4$, or equivalently, describes two sufficient conditions for odd $3$-edge-colorability of a subdivision of an odd graph.
+For our intended characterization of all members of the class $\mathcal{S}$ in terms of their odd chromatic index, let us denote by $\mathcal{S}_i$ $(i=1,2,3,4)$ the subclass consisting of those $G\in\mathcal{S}$ having $\chi'_o(G)=i$.
+Clearly, $\mathcal{S}_1$ comprises the class of loopless odd graphs, $\mathcal{O}$.
+At the other end of the spectrum, the second part of Proposition~\ref{4-edge-colorability} gives a pair of necessary conditions for membership in $\mathcal{S}_4$; equivalently, it describes two sufficient conditions for odd $3$-edge-colorability of a loopless subdivision of an odd graph.
 The following result provides another such condition (which shall be useful on more than one occasion later on in this section).

-\begin{proposition} Let $G\in \mathcal{S}$ be a connected graph, and $C\subseteq G$ be a cycle passing through a $2$-vertex $v$ of $G$.
-If the cycle $C$ is even or it passes through another $2$-vertex, then $G$ is odd $3$-edge-colorable. \end{proposition} \begin{proof} By Propositions~\ref{even order} and~\ref{4-edge-colorability}~$(ii)$, respectively, we may assume that the order $n(G)$ and the degree of each neighbor of $v$ are odd.
-If the neighborhood $N_G(v)$ happens to be a singleton, in which case there is a cycle $C$ of length $2$ that goes through $v$, the odd $3$-edge-coloring of $G$ is immediate.
-Indeed, since $G-v$ is connected and of even order, simply take an odd co-forest of $G-v$ and its edge-complement in regard to $G$: the former graph is odd $1$-edge-colorable, whereas the latter is a unicyclic graph that is odd $2$-edge-colorable (as Corollary~\ref{unicycle} applies).
+\begin{proposition} Let $G\in \mathcal{S}$ be a connected graph, and let $C\subseteq G$ be a cycle passing through a $2$-vertex $v$ of $G$.
+If the cycle $C$ is even or it passes through another $2$-vertex of $G$, then $\chi'_o(G)\leq 3$. \end{proposition} \begin{proof} We argue by contradiction, that is, suppose $G$ is not odd $3$-edge-colorable.
+Then, by Proposition~\ref{even order}, the order $n(G)$ is odd.
+So, in view of Proposition~\ref{4-edge-colorability}, we have that the graph $G-v$ is connected and of even order.
+Let $\mathcal{H}$ be the collection of all spanning odd co-forests of $G-v$.
+Thus $\mathcal{H}\neq\emptyset$.
+As $d_G(v)=2$, the neighborhood $N_G(v)$ is either a $1$-set or a $2$-set.
+We show it is the latter.